basket is empty

 Jojoba oil, the extra moisturizer in this shampoo, may help alleviate dandruff and dry, irritated scalps.
 Jojoba oil also makes hair lustrous.

-Some of our customers use a vinegar rinse.
+Many of our customers use a cider vinegar rinse.
 But WAIT!
 We promise you won’t end up smelling like a pickle.
 The rinse leaves their hair even shinier and more manageable, users report.

 Rinse after every shampoo or less often if you like.
 The rinse works to remove any soap build-up and to smooth out the cuticle layer of hair follicles.

-Shake 4-8 tablespoons of white or cider vinegar with 16 ounces of water in a plastic bottle.
-Pour the solution through your hair and let it sit for a minute.
-Run fresh water lightly over your head and towel your hair dry.
+Mix 4-8 tablespoons of cider or white vinegar with 16 ounces of water in a plastic bottle.
+Pour the solution through your hair.
+Then run fresh water lightly over your head.

 Commercial shampoos are often harsh detergents that strip hair entirely and use chemical additives to correct the problems created by stripping.
 In addition, sodium lauryl sulfate and sodium laureth sulfate, often manufactured from petroleum, are detergents added to create foam as you shampoo.
 These same substances occur in car washes, engine degreasers, and garage floor cleansers.
 If you experience eye or scalp irritation, or tangled hair after shampooing, sodium sulfates are likely causes.